Stephanie-Ash/jewellery-art/TESTING.md

 * The payment intent succeeded webhook responds correctly.
 * Default delivery details are saved to the profile when the save info box is ticked.
 * The payment does not complete and a warning message is generated when items with not enough stock are in the basket.
-* The order is created by the webhook if the window is closed before the form is submited
+* The order is created by the webhook handler if the window is closed before the form is submited.

 **Profile Page**
 * The default address details are updated when the form is submitted.